56phil/Shell-aio/README.md

 # Shell-aio

-Shell-aio is a C++ project that provides a shell program with various functionalities.
+Shell-aio is a C++ project that provides a testing environment for evaluating various intervals in a shell sort.
 It includes a variety of functions for sorting, calculating averages and medians, and formatting time.

 ## Features